jeffreybarry/data-science-portfolios/course-overview.md

 Your essay should be well-structured and clearly written, adhering to proper grammar and a professional, scholarly style.
 While it doesn't necessarily need to have a thesis, it should still have a logical flow.
 Write in the first person and use your own voice.
 Aim for a length of approximately 5-7 pages.

-## Assignment 3: Portfolio Presentation
+## Assignment 3: In-Class Portfolio Presentation
 At the end of the term, you will present your portfolio in class.